Azure/bicep/README.md

 ## Alternatives

-Because we are now treating the ARM Template as an IL, we expect and encourage other implementations of IL generation.
+Because we are now treating the ARM Template as an IL, we expect and encourage other implementations of IL (ARM Template) generation.
 We'll keep a running list of good alternatives that may fit your use case better than bicep.

-* [Farmer](https://compositionalit.github.io/farmer/) (**placeholder_username**) - Generate ARM Templates using an F# DSL
+* [Farmer](https://compositionalit.github.io/farmer/) - Generate ARM Templates using an F# DSL

 ## Contributing